htran010589/nonmonotonic-rule-mining/README.md

 ### Pattern File

 The pattern file contains positive rule on each line.
-The positive rule is in a format: h\tabp\tabq (format 2), that means h(X, Z) <- p(X, Y) ^ q(Y, Z).
+The positive rule is in a format: h\tabp\tabq (format 2), that means h(X, Z) :- p(X, Y), q(Y, Z).
 This is the only form that the system currently supports.
 You can see this format in data/experiment/IMDB/patterns.txt of the repository.

 ### Ranking Option